riccardoklinger/twitterToolbox/README.md

 # twitterToolbox
-A arcpy toolbox for ArcGIS Pro
+An arcpy toolbox for ArcGIS Pro
 ## installation
 Simply grab the pyt file from this git by cloning or downloading the zip and place it in your current project folder.
 ## advice